sjstoelting/pgsql-tweaks/README.md

 ### FUNCTION hex2bigint

-Creates a functions which returns a hexadicimal number given as text as bigint.
+Creates a functions which returns a hexadecimal number given as text as bigint.

 ##### Example